What to Bring

 1. Proof of Citizenship

-- A certified birth certificate from the country or state in which you were born.
+- Your original certified birth certificate from the country or state in which you were born.

 - The birth certificate must have a raised, embossed, impressed, or multicolored seal, and it must list both parents.
 Hospital certificates, photocopies, and electronic certificates are not acceptable.